fluentflow11-dot/fluentflow/PROJECT_CONTEXT.md

 ## Known/pending
 - iOS Apple Sign‑In (22.4) – deferred
-- Onboarding: 23.8 finalize navigation/state, 23.9 add validation/skip, 23.10 add completion analytics polish
+- Home Screen: 24.2 (Daily Lesson Card), 24.3 (Progress Tracking), 24.4 (Navigation to Other Screens)
 - Documentation (21.12): consolidate run instructions, debugging tips, architecture overview
 - Caching strategy expansion (content/offline) later in tasks 27.x

 ## How to continue (new chat)
 1) Open this file for context.
-2) Run `npx -y task-master next` to confirm the next actionable item (should surface 23.8/23.9/23.10).
+2) Run `npx -y task-master next` to confirm the next actionable item (should surface 24.2/24.3/24.4).
-3) Proceed to complete onboarding (23.8 → 23.9 → 23.10).
+3) Proceed to complete Home Screen development (24.2 → 24.3 → 24.4).
 Then revisit 22.4 (iOS Apple Sign‑In) when targeting iOS.
 4) Keep analyzer/build green; run on device from `mobile_app`.

 ## Collaboration mode (owner is a novice)